 Salary is budgeted to be between £32,000 and £35,000 per annum.

 Annual leave for a full-time role within the organisation is 33 days per year, inclusive of all public and statutory holidays.
-Based on working a 37 hour week annual leave entitlement is calculated to be 244.2 hours, including public holidays.
+Based on working a 37-hour week annual leave entitlement is calculated to be 244.2 hours, including public holidays.

 All reasonable and authorised expenses will be reimbursed.